MuhdAzeem/JobTechProject/README.md

 **Usage:**

-Downloaded the file.
+Download the file.
 Then, folder contain two file which is index.html and main.css.
 Right Click at index.html and choose open with "Google Chrome" or any browser you have installed in your machine.

 ---